babelouest/glewlwyd/docs/API.md

   value: {
     register: "register-credential",
     session: string, must be the session id sent in the previous "register-credential"
-    credential: { // The credential object is returned by the Webauthn API call `navigator.credentials.create` in the profile page
+    credential: { // The credential object is returned by the WebAuthn API call `navigator.credentials.create` in the profile page
       rawId: string
       response: {
         clientDataJSON: string